What is the Future Fund?

 How are members of the Board of Guardians appointed?

-Members of the Board of Guardians are appointed by the Treasurer and the Minister for Finance and Deregulation and are appointed for up to five years.
+Members of the Board of Guardians are appointed by the Treasurer and the Minister for Finance and are appointed for up to five years.

 Board members are selected on the basis of their expertise in investment management and corporate governance.